FleetingEcho/Music-webApp/README.md

    ```

 4. About access permission:
    + If you are Netease Music user, besides the user Login, it is needed to set proxy in the Server Files.
-(See [Netease API ](https://binaryify.github.io/NeteaseCloudMusicApi/#/?id=%e5%8f%af%e4%bb%a5%e4%bd%bf%e7%94%a8%e4%bb%a3%e7%90%86) )
+(Please check [Netease API ](https://binaryify.github.io/NeteaseCloudMusicApi/#/?id=%e5%8f%af%e4%bb%a5%e4%bd%bf%e7%94%a8%e4%bb%a3%e7%90%86) )
    + For paid songs and geographic restricted songs, visitors are not authorized to access.

+5. **Attention**

+   + For personal use, it is needed to modify your info.
+Please check the code in /FrontEnd/src/components/Login/index.js , about line 31 &32.

+   + ```js
+         const sentPhone='your username'
+         const sentPassword='set your own password'
+     ```